-- The vSphere Client installed on a workstation. - VMware ESXi 5.5 host (minimum version 5.5) or a vCenter solution, recommended version is VMware ESXi 6.5. - The MX-ONE Service Node Virtual Appliance file. - Good knowledge of VMware vSphere. - Good knowledge of SLES12 and MX-ONE installation. - Read the MiVoice MX-ONE SYSTEM PLANNING description, and the description VIRTUALIZATION FOR MIVOICE MX-ONE 7.0 or later.
+- The vSphere Client installed on a workstation. - VMware ESXi 6.5 host (minimum version 5.5) or a vCenter solution, recommended version is VMware ESXi 6.5 or later shall be used. - The MX-ONE Service Node Virtual Appliance file. - Good knowledge of VMware vSphere. - Good knowledge of SLES12 and MX-ONE installation. - Read the MiVoice MX-ONE SYSTEM PLANNING description, and the description VIRTUALIZATION FOR MIVOICE MX-ONE 7.0 or later.